 The locomotive engine number is 3005.
 Railroad experts have identified the stream engine as a Pennsylvania Railroad Class E3d 4-4-2.

 According to William Withuhn, the long-time transportation curator at the Smithsonian Institution's National Museum of American, the early predecessor to this locomotive was engine number 3001, built and made ready for tests in December 1906.
 This detail is documented in Withun’s book, American Steam Locomotives: Design and Development, 1880–1960.

-The engine also features an aggressive-looking pilot.
+The engine in my original photo also features an aggressive-looking pilot.
 Also known as a cowcatcher or snow plow, the pilot deflects track obstacles or clears snow banks covering the tracks helping prevent train derailments.
 Later photos of this engine show that the larger pilot was replaced with a much smaller model.

 The first car behind the engine is a baggage car or a railway post office car.
 The other two cars are steel passenger cars.
 The Pennsylvania Railroad served Buffalo on a line that ran from Rockville, PA and this might be one of their trains.